dirtbags/moth/doc/writing-puzzles.md

 Answers are matched exactly (ie. they are case-sensitive).
 * **00author.txt**: A plain text file with the puzzle author's name.

-You can add other files to this subdirectory, and they will show up in a list below the puzzle description.
-Sometimes you want files to be accessible, but not show up in the list (e.g., images in the puzzle description).
-In this case, you can create a `00manifest.txt` file and add each filename you want to be listed on its own line. **Filenames beginning with `00` will ignored.** Any file ending with `.cgi` will be run as CGI.
+You can add other files to this subdirectory, and they will copied to the install location and linked to in a list below the puzzle description.
+If you want to explicitly define which files are copied, create a file `00manifest.txt` and add the name of each file to included to its own line.
+If you want files to be copied, but not show up in the list (e.g., images in the puzzle description), prepend `,` to the name of the file.
+Files ending with `.cgi` will be run as CGI.
 You can search the web for [how to write a CGI](http://bfy.tw/4PXC).
 Some available languages are [Python](http://python.org), [LUA](http://lua.org), and [Bourne Shell](http://bfy.tw/4PXJ).